 Judges

-Diane and Arthur Abbey Associate Curator for Japanese Decorative Arts, the Metropolitan Museum of Art, New York
+Diane and Arthur Abbey Curator for Japanese Decorative Arts, The Metropolitan Museum of Art, New York

 Message

 Born in 1969 in Seoul, South Korea.
-Cho received a BA with Honors in ceramics from the University of the West of England, Bristol School of Art and Design (UK).
+Cho received a BA with Honors in ceramics from the University of the West of England, Bristol School of Art and Design (U.K.).
 She holds an MFA in ceramics from Ewha Womans University (Seoul, South Korea), where she also completed a PhD in Art Theory/Visual Arts.
-She has served as an international commissioner for the Gyeonggi International Ceramics Biennale (2013), a guest curator for the Fondation d’entreprise Bernardaud CCC Céramique Contemporaine Coréenne exhibition (Limoges, France, 2016), an art director for the Cheongju International Craft Biennale (South Korea, 2015), a guest curator for the special exhibition Contemporary Korean Ceramics at the Victoria and Albert Museum (UK, 2017–2018), an art director for Constancy and Change in Korean Traditional Craft at Milan Design Week (Italy, 2017), and the secretary-general for the Korea Craft and Design Foundation, an affiliate of South Korea’s Ministry of Culture, Sports and Tourism.
-Cho is a commissioner for the 2022 Loewe Craft Prize in South Korea.
+She has served as an international commissioner for the Gyeonggi International Ceramics Biennale (2013), a guest curator for the Fondation d’entreprise Bernardaud CCC Céramique Contemporaine Coréenne exhibition (Limoges, France, 2016), an art director for the Cheongju International Craft Biennale (South Korea, 2015), a guest curator for the special exhibition Contemporary Korean Ceramics at the Victoria and Albert Museum (U.K., 2017-2018), an art director for Constancy and Change in Korean Traditional Craft at Milan Design Week (Italy, 2017), the secretary-general for the Korea Craft and Design Foundation (KCDF), an affiliate of South Korea’s Ministry of Culture, Sports and Tourism, and a curator for the Tongyeong Triennale 2022.
+She has curated numerous exhibitions and lectured in renowned institutions around the world such as the Metropolitan Museum of Art, Victoria and Albert Museum, Leeum Museum of Art and more.
+Cho serves as the commissioner for the Loewe Foundation Craft Prize for Korea as well as being on the expert panel.

 Message

-Lin Mun-lee holds a doctorate degree in education from the University of Tokyo.
-Lin is currently the chair of the National Culture and Arts Foundation (NCAF) and a professor emeritus at the National Taipei University of Education.
-She has served as the director of the Taipei Fine Arts Museum and the National Palace Museum.
-In addition to curating international exhibitions and directing initiatives for corporate involvement in the arts, Lin has devoted her career to the research and promotion of Taiwanese art history.
-In 2011, she founded the Museum of National Taipei University of Education (MoNTUE), establishing an innovative museum vision.
+Lin Mun-lee holds a doctoral degree in education from the University of Tokyo.
+Lin is currently emerita professor at National Taipei University of Education and founder and chairperson of the Museum of the National Taipei University of Education (MoNTUE) Operating Committee.
+She has served as director of the Taipei Fine Arts Museum and the National Palace Museum and chair of the National Culture and Arts Foundation (NCAF).
+In addition to curating international exhibitions and directing initiatives for corporate involvement in the arts, Lin has devoted her career to research and promotion of Taiwanese art history.
+In 2011, she founded MoNTUE, establishing an innovative museum vision.
 In her role at MoNTUE, Lin continues to direct experimental and cross-disciplinary exhibitions and performing arts programs, vigorously pursuing initiatives that engage the local community.
+For her long years of efforts to promote cultural and scholarly exchange and mutual understanding, in 2023 she was awarded the Order of the Rising Sun, Gold Rays with Neck Ribbon conferred in recognition of the achievements of non-Japanese.

 Message